zukunft/zukunft.com/docs/code_functions_all.md

         \-- source - set the object vars of this source object based on the import json array
         \-- verb - function to import the core user sandbox object values from a json string
         \-- view_relation - set the vars of this named link object based on the given json without writing to the database
+    \-- common_mapper
+        \-- verb - function to import the core user sandbox object values from a json string
     \-- row_mapper_verb
         \-- verb - set the class vars based on a database record
 \-- api